Septic Permit process . . .

 9 - Installer must contact Sibley County's Septic Inspector for an inspection when system is ready.
 There should be a 24-hour notice before work starts.
 The licensed installer must be on site when inspection is being done.
 As-Builts are to be given to the Septic Inspector at the time of the tank and/or drain field inspection or sent to the Inspector within 21 days of the final inspection.
 A $50.00 fine may be imposed if as-built not received within the 21 days.
 If installer provides proper notice and Sibley County does not provide inspection within 2 hours after time set, the installer may complete that portion of the work without an inspection.
 The installer shall then include photographs of the uncovered system, and is required to schedule any and all required inspections as needed to complete the system.

-10 - Once necessary inspections are complete, the Septic Inspector submit copies of the paperwork to Sibley County and a Certificate of Compliance is issued.
+10 - Once necessary inspections are complete, the Sibley County Septic Inspector submits copies of the paperwork to Sibley County and a Certificate of Compliance is issued by Sibley County.